pylint-dev/pylint/doc/user_guide/checkers/features.rst

   Emitted when iterating over the keys of a dictionary and accessing the value by index lookup.
 Both the key and value can be accessed by iterating using the .items() method of the dictionary instead.
+:consider-refactoring-into-while-condition (C0210): *Consider using `while %s`* Emitted when `while <constant>:` loop is used with the first statement being a if statement with a conditional check to break out of the loop.
+The `if`` statement can be removed with the conditional check refactored to be within the `while` statement
 :consider-using-enumerate (C0200): *Consider using enumerate instead of iterating with range and len* Emitted when code that iterates with range and len is encountered.
 Such code can be simplified by using the enumerate builtin.